Beginner’s Guide to Overlanding

 After speaking with several “overlanders,” the recommendation was to have two.
 At minimum, one complete spare (wheel and tire), and one spare tire only.
 I only had one complete spare and went with that.
 I also had a variety of other tools, spare parts, and recovery gear onboard to ensure I was prepared for the road ahead (which we will discuss later).

 The entire trip up the Dempster Highway to Tuktoyaktuk and back was uneventful as far as problems were concerned.
 No breakdowns, no flat tires, etc. BUT I was prepared in the event anything were to happen.
 I have a lifetime of memories from that trip and gained a lot of real-world experience.
-So, even though I am a full-time RVer, I consider myself an overlander because of the way I live, and the way I travel.
+So, even though I am an RVer, I consider myself an overlander because of the way I live, and the way I travel.

 Do you fit into this category?
 That’s a question only you can answer.
 Now let’s talk about some tools of the trade as it were.